Home/ Articles/ 3D Printing Guide

 When selecting a smoothing option, let’s look at some recommendations based on the material and how they respond to different smoothing options.

-ABS (Acrylonitrile Butadiene Styrene) filament is a popular material for 3D printing due to its strength, flexibility, and affordability.
-However, ABS tends to produce rough and porous surfaces, which can impact the overall appearance and functionality of a 3D print.
+ABS (Acrylonitrile Butadiene Styrene) filament is popular for 3D printing due to its strength, flexibility, and affordability.
+However, ABS tends to produce rough and porous surfaces, which can impact the overall appearance and functionality of a print.

 Smoothing PLA (Polylactic Acid) filament can be more challenging than ABS, but the results are worth it.
 Unlike ABS, PLA does not become brittle after filing, making it a more durable option for objects that will experience frequent handling.

 Sanding and polishing are the most common methods for smoothing PLA filaments, and they can be effective in removing rough or porous areas.
-It is vital to choose the right grit sandpaper or polishing compound to achieve the desired level of smoothness.
+Choosing the right grit sandpaper or polishing compound is vital to achieving the desired smoothness level.
+Take care with heat-based techniques, as they can deform or soften the material, and consider the environment in which the print will be used.

 Nylon filament is known for its strength and flexibility, making it a popular choice for functional and load-bearing 3D prints.
 However, achieving a smooth surface with nylon can be challenging due to its rough texture.

-Sanding and polishing are two methods you can use to improve the surface of nylon 3D prints, but it’s important to note that heat-based smoothing techniques may not be suitable for nylon.
+Sanding and polishing are two methods you can use to improve the surface of nylon prints, but heat-based smoothing techniques may not be suitable for nylon.
 This is because nylon has a high melting point, so exposing it to high temperatures can cause it to degrade and weaken.

 PETG (Polyethylene Terephthalate Glycol) filament is a popular choice for 3D printing because it has good durability and flexibility, making it well-suited for various applications.

-Regarding smoothing behavior, PETG is similar to ABS and is relatively easy to smooth using solvents.
-This is because the plastic used in PETG filament is soluble in common solvents like acetone, which can dissolve the surface layer of the plastic and smooth out rough or porous areas.
+Regarding smoothing behavior, PETG is similar to ABS and is relatively easy to smooth using solvents, because the plastic used in PETG filament is soluble in common solvents that can dissolve the surface layer and smooth out rough or porous areas.

-Resin-based filaments are a 3D printing material known for producing highly detailed and smooth objects.
+Resin-based prints are known for producing highly detailed and smooth objects.
 However, they are also more delicate and require a different approach to smoothing.